mrkkrp/flacize/README.md

 * etc.

-So, I've decided to bring my entire collection to some uniform view by converting all sorts of files into FLAC files of CDDA quality, so that every track is a separate file.
+So, I've decided to bring my entire collection to some uniform form by converting all sorts of files into FLAC files of CDDA quality, so that every track is a separate file.
 This is the best way to store music, I think.